hgautam/kube-deployment-strategies/RollingUpdate/README.md

 1. Deploy version 1
 2. Validate version 1
 3. Start rolling update
+4. Rollback the deployment
+5. Start a new deployment
-4. Pause the rollout
+6. Pause the deployment
-6. Resume the rollout
+7. Resume the deployment
-7. Validate version 2
+8. Validate version 2

 ### Execution steps